 - Regarding data, the average cost of data for using the app for a day is around 12c.
 Our SweepStar app was specifically designed differently from our customer-facing app, with low data usage and simple ease of use in mind.

 - The vast majority of SweepStars work for the platform between 3 to 5 days a week, with 30% of SweepStars working in other homes outside of the platform (we of course fully support this, and many of this group initially joined our platform due to underemployment).

 What is the hourly rate paid to SweepStars?

-- SweepStars earn from 65% of the hourly rate for their first 2 or 3 months on the platform, and then this rate is increased to 80% of the hourly rate thereafter.
+to 3 months on the platform they start on 65% of the hourly rate.
 At this rate and with our average booking size of 7.1 hours, this equates to +R3,500 in the initial period, and roughly +R4,200 per month thereafter.
 The initial rate covers the additional support required in the first few months, paid background and reference checks and materials used and provided during onboarding.

 How does this compare to minimum wage and national averages?

 - According to the Department of Labour and as of December 2017, minimum rates for domestic workers are R1,641 in rural areas and up to R2,545 in urban areas for 2018.
 According to a BusinessTech study with over 6,000 respondents (https://businesstech.co.za/news/finance/227253/how-much-south-africans-are-paying-domestic-workers-in-2018/), the majority of South Africans who employ a domestic worker pay up to R3,500 per month.